danrot/rewriting-software-without-spending-millions/slides.md

 ## Outlook

 - Try finding more opportunities to develop functionality in the target architecture
-- Define new database schema(s)
+- Define new database schemas
-- Migrate data to new databae schema(s)
+- Migrate data to new databae schemas

 ## Thank you!